typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 ```

 The type parameter `P` appears in no positions, so it vacuously
-satisfies the requirement "every occurrence is in covariant position".
+satisfies the requirement “every occurrence is in covariant position”.

 So let us mark `P` covariant.